When Boeing engineers build a 737 airliner, they must acquire components from at least 600 companies before the plane can be put into the air.

 ABOUT CAL MARITIME

 Established in 1929, California State University Maritime Academy is the only degree-granting maritime academy on the West Coast.
-Located in Vallejo, California, the campus serves nearly 1,000 students and offers undergraduate degrees preparing students for careers in engineering, transportation, international relations, business, and global logistics.
-The new oceanography degree program launched in the fall of 2020.
+Located in Vallejo, California, the campus offers undergraduate degrees that prepare students for careers in engineering, transportation, international relations, business, and global logistics.
 Cal Maritime also offers a master’s degree in Transportation and Engineering Management, as well as a number of extended learning programs and courses.